inbloom/secure-data-service/sli/databrowser/README.md

 # Welcome to the Databrowser! #

-In a nutshell, this application is used to traverse the Api to see all of the data available to you.
+In a nutshell, this application is used to traverse the ESDS Api to see all of the data available to you.
-You can explore the data by clicking on the links that the Api shows, or you can even explicitly tell the Databrowser what part of the Api to visit.
+You can explore the data by clicking on the links that the Api shows, or you can even explicitly tell the Databrowser what part of the ESDS Api to visit.

 ## Configuration And Setup ##
 The Databrowser is a fairly simple Ruby on Rails application, but there are a few customizations and